Two Weeks in Portugal: Our 5 Highlights Itinerary

 Getting to the Douro Valley

 Getting to and from the Douro Valley is half the fun as can be done by train, road or boat.
-All of which follow the river to offer some fantastic views along the way.
-You can visit the area as a day trip from Porto but we recommend staying a few nights as we did.
+All of which follows the river to offer some fantastic views along the way.
+You can visit the Douro Valley as a day trip from Porto but we recommend staying a few nights as we did.
 There’s plenty of time to fit it in your Portugal two week itinerary.